CMEPP

 I did know about CMEPP and thought it was a fascinating model.
 I spent a lot of my time in orthopedics and there was a lot of haggling over the price of smaller items like metal screws, plates, implants, total hips, total knees.
 And that’s a drop in the bucket compared to what they’re paying for the larger equipment.
 With all the financial pressure on hospitals now, I can see how the CMEPP model of looking for efficiencies in the management and servicing of medical equipment does have an impact.

-Going back a little bit in your in your career trajectory, did you imagine either going into sales or working in medical equipment?
+Going back a little bit in your career trajectory, did you imagine either going into sales or working in medical equipment?
 How did that unfold?

 I started by doing a Bachelor of Science in kinesiology at Brock University.
 I was always interested in human body anatomy and how everything worked.
 I stayed there to do my Masters in Applied Health Sciences.
 It was fascinating but I was still searching.
 Then I met somebody through a mutual friend who was working for Stryker (medical devices and equipment manufacturing).
-He introduced me to the person who would eventually be my boss at J&J. I hadn’t realized that being a medical device rep was a career option, that there was somebody in the operating room with her laser pointer telling people how to do the procedures.
+He introduced me to the person who would eventually be my boss at J&J. I hadn’t realized that being a medical device rep was a career option.
 I didn’t pursue sales, it kind of found me.

 Do you have a sales strategy?